 IFPEN prevails in State aid case against EU Commission

-Jones Day client Institut Français du Pétrole (IFPEN), a major French petroleum institute now known as IFP Énergies nouvelles, secured an important victory when the EU General Court in Luxembourg annulled a European Commission finding that government support of the institute constituted State aid.
+Jones Day client IFP Énergies nouvelles (IFPEN) secured an important victory when the EU General Court in Luxembourg annulled, for the second time, a European Commission decision finding that IFPEN had received State aid linked to its public legal status.

 France and IFP Énergies nouvelles v Commission, Joined Cases T-479/11 and T-157/12 (EU General Court)